 The company also has a specific center of knowledge with a repayment plan to help you find the best repayment options for your budget and help you answer the most common questions that they receive.

-Common Problems With Great Lakes Student Loans
+Problems with Great Lakes Student Loans

-Borrowers are having a hard time getting their repayment plans changed with Great Lakes or the company has not switched the repayment plan properly.
+3. Borrowers seem to have trouble getting flexible options for repaying their loans- Borrowers are having a hard time getting their repayment plans changed with Great Lakes or the company has not switched the repayment plan properly.
 The best way to get this done with is to document the point at which you get your payment plan switching process, including the date when you filed for switching and when you receive the confirmation for the switch.
 Then you are able to contact Great Lakes as and when you face any issue regarding the same and are able to sort out things as soon as possible so as to not trouble you much.

 Are Great Lakes loans federal or private?